K-Prism: A Knowledge-Guided and Prompt Integrated Universal Medical Image Segmentation Model

 \subsubsection{Semantic Segmentation}

-Table~\ref{tab2} shows that K-Prism achieves the highest average Dice scores (86.21\%) across 12 in-distribution datasets of diverse modalities, surpassing Hermes (85.02\%), Clip-driven (84.31\%), and UniSeg (83.96\%).
-On challenging tasks such as tumor segmentation, it achieves notable performance improvements: 64.22\% for LiTS and 78.70\% for KiTS.
+Table~\ref{tab2} shows that K-Prism achieves the highest average Dice scores (86.21\%) across 12 in-distribution datasets of diverse modalities, surpassing Hermes (85.02\%), Clip-driven (84.31\%), and UniSeg (83.96\%). {As a task-specific model, nnU-Net performs well on certain single-organ datasets (e.g., PAPILA 96.17\%, LAScarQS 84.28\%), consistent with its per-dataset optimization strategy~\citep{isensee2021nnu}.
+However, its accuracy drops notably on multi-organ 2D slice segmentation~\citep{liu2024towards}, such as AMOS-MRI (76.57\%), and declines further on external datasets.
+In contrast, universal models achieve more stable performance across modalities, and K-Prism continues this trend with even greater consistency.} On challenging tasks such as tumor segmentation, it achieves notable performance improvements: 64.22\% for LiTS and 78.70\% for KiTS.
 These results demonstrate the effectiveness of our framework in capturing anatomical context and delivering robust segmentation.
 Table~\ref{tab3} presents results on external datasets.
 Our model yields the best generalization across datasets with 83.45\% average Dice score.
 These results establish K-Prism as the new state-of-the-art for semantic medical segmentation, with strong generalization across diverse modalities and clinical settings.